-We show this on your notice of assessment.
-Your refund may be affected by any outstanding liabilities to the Tax Office or the Child Support Agency.
-These amounts will appear on your notice of assessment as 'Other amounts payable'.
-Your family tax benefit (FTB) entitlement or top-up may be affected by any Family Assistance Office debt (which includes FTB and child care benefit debts).
-This may also affect your refund or amount owing.
+We show this amount on your notice of assessment.
+Your refund may be affected by any outstanding liabilities to the Tax Office, Child Support Agency or the Family Assistance Office (including family tax benefit and child care benefit debts).
+Alternatively, your amount owing to the Tax Office may be reduced by any Family Assistance Office entitlement owing to you.
+These amounts will appear on your notice of assessment.